LaVCa: LLM-assisted Visual Cortex Captioning: Related Work

-More recently, to enable finer analyses of neural representations at the voxel level, data-driven approaches have been proposed to generate natural-language descriptions of voxel selectivity~\cite{luo2023brainscuba, singh2023explainingblackboxtext}.
-BrainSCUBA~\cite{luo2023brainscuba}, for example, is an end-to-end method that uses an existing image captioning model to produce voxel-wise captions for the visual cortex.
-Similarly, SASC~\cite{singh2023explainingblackboxtext} uses an fMRI dataset recorded during speech listening~\cite{lebel2023natural}, uses an LLM to merge multiple short phrases—those with the highest predicted voxel activations—into a single, data-driven caption, thus describing the semantic properties of voxels.
+To obtain finer, voxel-specific explanations, data-driven text-generation approaches such as BrainSCUBA \citep{luo2023brainscuba} and SASC \citep{singh2023explainingblackboxtext} have been proposed.
+BrainSCUBA is an end-to-end method that uses an existing image captioning model to produce voxel-wise captions for the visual cortex, whereas SASC uses an LLM to merge multiple short phrases—those with the highest predicted voxel activations—into a single, data-driven caption, thus describing the semantic properties of voxels.
+However, their reliance on a single captioning model (BrainSCUBA) or on very short n-gram phrases (SASC) limits lexical richness and adaptability.

-Our proposed method also generates data-driven voxel captions but differs in several ways.
-First, BrainSCUBA is constrained to pre-existing, end-to-end image captioning models.
-In contrast, our approach divides the task into (i) identifying an optimal set of images and (ii) converting these images into a caption, allowing us to use any vision model aligned with language and any LLM with advanced language capabilities without requiring specialized fine-tuning.
-Furthermore, although SASC uses an LLM to create voxel captions, it primarily synthesizes short, low-information phrases (e.g., trigrams), producing only simple keyword-based captions.
-In contrast, our method summarizes more diverse and informative text and then uses these extracted keywords to compose a complete sentence, capturing a richer range of voxel-level properties.
+By (i) decoupling image selection from caption generation, (ii) using LLM-based keyword extraction followed by lightweight sentence composition (iii) allowing any vision-language backbone, and (iv) working with any LLM that has strong language skills without task‑specific fine‑tuning, \textbf{LaVCa retains the high predictive power of brain activity while yielding richer and more controllable voxel-level descriptions than prior work}.